Network Marketing, we're the only people you need to know...

-We're a people business where our Candidates and Clients externally are as important as our great team internally.
-By working with us you'll give yourself the best chance of finding the best marketing and digital positions across the UK.
-Specialist, generalist, digital or traditional, we're the only recruitment agency you need.
-With offices in Leeds, London and Manchester, whether you're looking to fill marketing vacancies or searching for the latest marketing jobs in the UK, we're here to help.
+Work with us and you'll give yourself the best chance of finding the best marketing and digital positions across the UK.
+Specialist, generalist, digital or traditional, we're the only recruitment consultancy you'll need.
+And with offices in Leeds, London and Manchester, we've got the UK covered.

 Twitter are making changes in the way they do things.
 It’s the video revolution – and about time.

 Twitter bought Vine in 2012 for what now seems a bargain at $30m before launching it in early 2013.
 It’s user base has grown to over 200m active users.
 They launched Periscope in January 2015 with the platform now hosting more than 2m daily streamers.

 We think the integration of all their networks in to Twitter will be a game changer.

 With user growth flat-lining at c 300m, Twitter is desperate to emulate the likes of Facebook and surpass the magical 1bn users mark.

 Will streaming live events and personal experiences help them reach that goal?